Take This 5 Minute Dementia Test: Assess Your Cognitive Health

 It is important to incorporate other mentally stimulating activities, such as reading or puzzles, into daily routines alongside these practices for maximum benefit.

-Paying attention to mental health through early detection of signs of depression or anxiety is equally crucial, as these conditions can negatively impact cognition if left untreated.
+Paying attention to mental health through early detection of signs of or anxiety is equally crucial, as these conditions can negatively impact cognition if left untreated.

 Emphasising further this multi-faceted approach towards sustaining good cognitive health necessitates seamless consultation with healthcare professionals who can provide personalised advice based on individual medical history and present condition, thereby bridging the gap between general guidelines and personal requirements.